Porgy and Bess (Harry Belafonte and Lena Horne album)

 Porgy and Bess is an album by Harry Belafonte and Lena Horne, released by RCA Victor in 1959.

+Background

 It features songs from George Gershwin's opera Porgy and Bess.
 Belafonte and Horne sing two songs together: "There's a Boat That's Leavin' Soon for New York" and "Bess, You Is My Woman Now".
-The album was re-issued on a 2-CD set in 2003 together with Jamaica by BMG Collectables in Stereo.
+The album was re-issued on a 2-CD set in 2003 together with Jamaica by RCA/BMG Collectibles in Stereo.

+Chart performance

+The album was ranked No. 1 on the Canadian CHUM Chart for 10 of the 11 weeks between August 31 and November 9, 1959.
+In the US on the Billboard Best Silling Monoral LPs the album peaked at No. 13, during a twenty one-week run on the chart.

 Track listing

-All music composed by George Gershwin, lyricists indicated.
+All music is by George Gershwin, lyricists are indicated.